 If your member of Congress is unavailable to meet at the requested time, you can instead meet with a member of his/her staff.
 AALL can advise you about which members of staff would be most helpful to meet for the issue you wish to discuss.
 Staff members will relay your concerns and opinions to the member of Congress.
 Treat these meetings just as you would a meeting with your member—they are equally important and often more productive!

-Bring materials with information supporting your position to leave behind with the member of Congress or his/her staff, such as AALL’s advocacy one-pagers.
+Bring materials with information supporting your position to leave behind with the member of Congress or his/her staff.
 It is helpful to share information about the pros and cons of a particular matter with your member of Congress so he/she can make an informed opinion.
 It is also helpful to know the opposing view so you can rebut the other side.
 Be sure to share your personal experiences with your member.

 Send a thank you note to whomever you met with in your member of Congress’s office.
 Include any follow up materials you offered to provide.
-Please use AALL’s report-back form to let us know how it went and if any follow-up is needed.
+Please let the AALL Government Relations staff know how it went and if any follow-up is needed.